Le Plantier de Costebelle: Father Lacordaire and Monseigneur Dupanloup

 Le Plantier de Costebelle circa 1880–1910.

 Father Lacordaire had known Hortense de Prailly since 1835, when he came to preach in Nancy, and the baroness was only 22 years old; their first meeting took place at the Cirey glassworks, at the home of Eugène Chevandier de Valdrome.
 Strangely, this chapel was more luxurious than the house itself.
 But the Baroness de Prailly was very devout, probably even more so than her brother Eugène Chevandier de Valdrome, who served as Minister of the Interior in the Émile Ollivier Cabinet, the government of reconciliation with the Catholics.
-Her sincere and fervent faith was noticed by those around her, and Madame Swetchine—Lacordaire’s Russian friend and advisor—spoke of her being in a “state of possession.”
+Her sincere and fervent faith was noticed by those around her, and Madame Swetchine—Lacordaire's Russian friend and advisor—spoke of her being in a "state of possession".

 It is thus possible to consider the Baroness de Prailly as belonging to a circle concerned with religious revival, which included many Legitimists.
-Certain letters from Madame Swetchine support this view, mentioning a certain Baroness “de P.” who was “completely exceptional.”
+Certain letters from Madame Swetchine support this view, mentioning a certain Baroness "de P." who was "completely exceptional".
 She also welcomed to the Villa des Palmiers the Legitimist writer Armand de Pontmartin (1811–1890), known for his criticism of the Encyclopedists, as well as Abbé Joseph Perdrau, parish priest of the church of Saint-Étienne-du-Mont, and likely also Monseigneur Saivet.
-These details explain why Hortense Chevandier de Valdrome, Baroness de Prailly, gave such attention to the chapel.

 Berthe de Prailly by Théodore Chassériau (J. Bonna Collection).